-Figure II-64: Front Elevation and Floor Plan of the Rockingham, VT Meeting House (Colonial Architecture in New England, 64) was rebuilt, a full second floor was added to replace the former galleries, and the first floor windows were lowered.
-This division of interior space into multiple floors was seen all over New Hampshire during this period, reflecting changes to use of the Meeting Halls as Town's reacted to the 1819 Toleration Act.
+Figure II-64: Front Elevation and Floor Plan of the Rockingham, VT Meeting House (Colonial Architecture in New England, 64)

 Rindge Meetinghouse had a similar vestibule addition.
 Not only did this building have the original two-story meeting hall divided into two floors, it also had a later addition to the tower end, surrounding the base of the structure to create an additional bay in length.
-The Rindge Meetinghouse was built nearly contemporary to Greenfield, and was raised one year later in 1796.
-Unlike Greenfield, Rindge Meetinghouse was constructed with a steeple at the western end and a stair tower at the eastern end, allowing access to the gallery.
-In 1839, a full second floor was added to the Rindge Meetinghouse to replace the former galleries.
+The Rindge Meetinghouse was built nearly contemporaneously with Greenfield, and was raised one year later in 1796.
+Unlike Greenfield, Rindge Meetinghouse was constructed with a steeple at the western end and a stair tower at the eastern end, allowing access to the gallery.11 In 1839, a full second floor was added to the Rindge Meetinghouse to replace the former galleries.
 This new floor created a church room above the town meeting hall.
-At the time of construction the second floor was built on an incline, with the western end of the floor 2" higher than the pulpit to the east.
-To provide access to this second story, the society extended the western walls and roof of the house to encase the lower portion of the bell tower, building convenient staircases in the corners of each side of the extended portions of the building.
-10 James L. Garvin, "Report on the Second Rindge Meeting House, Rindge, New Hampshire" (5 March 1996), 2.
-11 Garvin, 6.
-This floor was leveled and the interior remodeled in 1871.
+At the time of construction the second floor was built on an incline, with the western end of the floor 2" higher than the pulpit to the east.12 "To provide access to this second story, the society extended the western walls and roof of the house to encase the lower portion of the bell tower, building convenient staircases in the corners of each side of the extended portions of the building."13